oculometric/CGDaP/Graphics Programming/graphics programming in summary.md

 $$v \times w = -(w \times v)$$
 <TODO: diagram of cross product handedness>
 ### The Origin
 In a previous paragraph we said that a point is conceptually a vector which starts at the origin.
 Well, *what happens if we move the origin?* If we do that, then we're effectively creating our own **coordinate space**.
-All our points are still measured from the origin, and described by a set of three axis vectors, so if we change the definition of the coordinate space by moving, rotating, or scaling that origin, **the same set of transformations are applied to the points defined within that space**.
+All our points are still measured from the origin, and described by a set of three axis vectors, so if we change the definition of the coordinate space by moving, rotating, or scaling that origin, **we are effectively applying the same set of transformations to all the points defined within that space**.

 Here is as good a place as any to emphasise that all coordinate systems are relative.
 For instance, it doesn't actually matter which axis you treat as the 'up' axis, whether it's $Z$, $Y$, or even $X$, *as long as you're consistent within your software, it doesn't matter*.
-I don't wish to make this existential but coordinate systems are really just a useful concept for concretising an abstract non-existent space with numbers, and as long as you handle those numbers, you can kinda do whatever you want.
+I don't wish to make this existential but coordinate systems are really just a useful concept for concretising an abstract non-existent space with numbers, and as long as you handle those numbers consistently, you can kinda do whatever you want.

+Likewise, moving the origin doesn't really mean anything if everything else is also relative to that origin.
+If you move the world origin in your 3D scene, then you're moving your camera by the same amount as you're moving the geometry and everything else, so to all intents and purposes, nothing has changed.

 ### Transforming Between Coordinate Spaces
 In 3D graphics we mostly are talking about 3 different coordinate spaces, which here I'll call **Object Space** (aka local space, model space), **World Space** (aka global space), and **Camera Space**.
 Let's set the last one aside for now and consider object and world space.